mlflow/mlflow/examples/pytorch/MNIST/example1/README.md

 ## MNIST example with MLFlow

 In this example, we train a model to predict handwritten digits.The autolog code uses Pytorch Lightning's MLFlowLogger to log metrics.
-The code is trained using pytorch lightning loop - we add a autolog callback class in the trainer `callbacks=[__MLflowPLCallback()]` which logs the params, metrics, model summary and the model.
+The code is trained using pytorch lightning loop and the autolog function call in the main - `autolog()` is responsible for logging the params, metrics, model summary and the model.
 Early stopping condition and Model Checkpoint are added in this example.

 ### Code related to MLflow: